Coalfire-CF/Coalfire-AWS-RAMPpak/README.md

 3. Navigate to `aws/terraform/us-gov-west-1/org-creation` and run `terraform init` and `terraform plan`.
 If everything looks correct, then run `terraform apply`.
 4. Navigate to `aws/terraform/us-gov-west-1/org-onboarding` and run `terraform init` and `terraform plan`.
 If everything looks correct, then run `terraform apply`.
 5. Navigate to `aws/terraform/us-gov-west-1/networking` and run `terraform init` and `terraform plan`.
 If everything looks correct, then run `terraform apply`.
+6. Navigate to `aws/terraform/us-gov-west-1/management-account/bastion` and run `terraform init` and `terraform plan`.
+If everything looks correct, then run `terraform apply`.

 ## Deployment Configurations